-- Comfort with electronic communication (email and conference calling).
+- Comfort with electronic communication (email, teleconference, videoconference).
 Provide own phone and service, as well as computer and internet access.

-- Ability to be available for children’s program staff during NPYM annual session.
+- Ability to be available for Children’s Program staff during NPYM Annual Session (AS)

 - Ability to maintain a spiritual presence and awareness, a sense of humor, and perspective while responding to the needs of multiple constituents.

 - Familiarity with the NPYM Annual Session Children’s Program very helpful.

 - Experience in religious education in a Quaker context helpful.